 If you are maximizing your potential and your Pursuit is on course – bravo.
 I believe you are one of the few who can honestly say that is the case.
 If you aren’t, consider the changes that can you make today to start the process.
+What about the time you spend after the workday?
 Are you spending so much money on things that you can’t afford to consider employment changes?
-What about the time you spend after the workday?
+This article from readies helps to highlight the importance of being adaptable with your finances.

 Probing questions, I know – but important ones if real Happiness is to be achieved in our lives.